 Students examine drugs used in the treatment of central nervous system (CNS) dysfunction, including psychiatric diagnoses and neurodegenerative diseases.
-The course covers drugs currently in use as well as drugs in development.
-Explore the strategies, techniques, issues, and challenges of psychopharmacological research as well as novel approaches to drug discovery and the use of drugs to probe neural substrates of behavior.
+Explore the strategies, techniques, and challenges of psychopharmacological research and the use of drugs to probe neural substrates of behavior.
+Introductory material will be followed by advanced discussion of specific topics through reading and discussion of primary journal articles.

 You have the option to enroll in this individual course without committing to the entire Certificate in Neuroscience, enjoying the flexibility and expertise offered by Penn LPS Online to suit your schedule and interests.
 BAAS students, certificate students, and those taking individual courses must first complete NEUR 100 and NEUR 280 before enrolling in this course.